 - The test receivers used BPW34 PIN photodiodes with an active area of 7mm2 while the APD has an active area of just 1mm2.
 Because there are no optics in front of the photodiodes there will be 7 times as many of the LED's photons hitting the larger device, resulting in an approximate 8.5 dB difference in signal/noise - assuming all other parameters being equal.
 It is when using the device in this "lens-less" configuration that this factor must be accommodated.

 - While it is theoretically possible to use a photomultiplier tube (PMT) in lieu of an APD, there are several practical concerns.
 Even though an "S-1" type of photocathode has a peak in the red-NIR area, its low quantum efficiency makes it a rather poor performer overall.
 The "931A" PMT - widely available surplus - has a more typical blue/violet peak response (type "S-4") in which the longer red wavelengths suffer greatly in terms of quantum efficiency.
 Field testing of these devices by British amateur radio operators has shown that they offered no obvious advantage over the "Version 3" PIN photodiode design for "red" wavelengths.
 As of the time of this writing the use of PMTs with more exotic photocathodes (such as multialkalai and GaAs) that are better suited for "red" wavelengths (but much more difficult to find surplus!) have not been field-evaluated.

 First, a few weasel words:

-If you wish to construct these circuits, be aware of possible hazards and always assume that any capacitors are charged, even after power is removed.Because it is not convenient to carry around a lot of 9 volt batteries, a simple high voltage converter was designed to provide the microamp-level current required for the APD bias supply and it is depicted below in Figure 3.
+If you wish to construct these circuits, be aware of possible hazards and always assume that any capacitors are charged, even after power is removed.Because it is not convenient to carry around a lot of 9 volt batteries connected in series, a simple high voltage converter was designed to provide the microamp-level current required for the APD bias supply and it is depicted below in Figure 3.

 You have been warned!